 Question #3- How do landlords become wealthy?
 Is it the recurring monthly revenue or property appreciation?

 Both!
-Landlords become wealthy over time as real estate is a long term endeavor.
+Landlords become wealthy over time as real estate is a long term endeavour.
 In saying this, as the years go on, a savvy investor can become wealthy from both monthly revenue and property appreciation.
 As a landlord’s properties appreciate, many refinance their properties which means they take out a new loan against their asset at the current market value.
 This makes their loan higher, driving down their monthly revenue, but this earns them a large amount of cash up front while continuing their ownership of the property.